 Programs may require program participants receiving assistance or services to provide notification regarding changes to household income, household composition, or other circumstances that may impact need for assistance.

-Homeless prevention participants receiving housing stability case management will meet with a case manager not less than once per month to assist in ensuring long-term housing stability.
+Homeless prevention participants receiving housing stability case management will be offered a meeting with a case manager not less than once per month to assist in ensuring long-term housing stability.
 Case managers and program managers are encouraged to provide more than the minimum required services through case management.